pathmodel/pathmodel/README.rst

 | 2             | saturation      |   "molecule_5"  | "Prediction_921341_saturation" |
 +---------------+-----------------+-----------------+--------------------------------+

-Two new saturation variant reactions have been inferred at step two of incremenetal mode.
+Two new saturation variant reactions have been inferred at step two of incremenetal mode:

 - one between Molecule3 and Molecule4 inferred from the saturation between Molecule1 and Molecule2.
 This is a demonstration of the deductive reasoning of PathModel: